Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Discussion and conclusions

-{\it Discussion and conclusions.}---In this work, we have explored the robustness of the perfectly transmitted mode, obtained at half a flux quantum through uniform topological insulator nanowires, to ripples in the surface.
+In this work, we have explored the robustness of the perfectly transmitted mode, obtained at half a flux quantum through uniform topological insulator nanowires, to ripples in the surface.
 We found that perfect transmission is generally not obtained, when the ripples are combined with either scalar disorder or finite doping (or both).
-However, a chiral symmetry at the Dirac point in clean wires, is not broken by the ripples, and results in a $\mathbb{Z}$ topological classification of the wires.
-A magnetic flux along the wire can tune between distinct topological phases, and we analytically calculated the flux value at which a transition between them is obtained (see Eq.~\eqref{flux_max}).
+However, a chiral symmetry at the Dirac point in clean wires, is not broken by general surface deformations, and results in a $\mathbb{Z}$ topological classification of the wires.
+A magnetic flux along the wire can tune between distinct topological phases, and we analytically calculated the flux value at which a transition between them is obtained (see Eq.~\eqref{flux_max}) in the case of azimuthally symmetric deformations.
 Since the phases are characterized by a topological quantum number that is the sum of negative reflection eigenvalues, a perfect transmission is obtained at the transition points.
-The combination of ripples and scalar disorder alter transport drasticaly, by locally breaking time-reversal symmetry.
-In particular, as one of our main results, the amplitude of Aharonov-Bohm oscillations is found to decrease with increasing magnetic flux and eventually, for large ripples, vanish.
-These properties may be important in carefully analyzing and understanding transport experiments on TI nanowires.
+The combination of ripples and scalar disorder alter transport by locally breaking time-reversal symmetry.
+In particular, as one of our main results, the amplitude of Aharonov-Bohm oscillations is found to decrease with increasing magnetic flux and eventually, for large ripples, vanishes.
+Our findings may be important in carefully analyzing and understanding transport experiments on TI nanowires: our mechanism contributes to the loss of Aharonov-Bohm oscillations at large magnetic fields observed in magnetoresistance experiments~\cite{Cho2015,Dufouleur2017,Jauregui2016a,Hong2014,Dufouleur2017}; the effective Hamiltonians we derive also simplify the theoretical analysis of magnetotransport experiments with systematically nonuniform cross sections~\cite{Ziegler2018,Moors2018}.

 A natural question raised by our work, is what happens to the Majorana mode obtained in TI nanowires when proximitized by a superconductor.
 In order to obtain topological superconductivity the odd number of modes, related to the perfectly transmitted mode, are important.
-Since ripples generally break the protection of the perfectly transmitted mode when combined with scalar disorder, it is an important future research direction to understand in detail the interplay of ripples and superconductivity.
+Since ripples generally break the protection of the perfectly transmitted mode when combined with scalar disorder, it is an important future research direction to understand in detail the interplay of ripples and superconductivity; however, our results suggest that at low chemical potentials and not too large ripple sizes, transport still resolves odd number of modes in the presence of a flux quantum.
+When coupled to superconductiviy, this suggests that the Majorana mode will still be present.